 Principles and practices in the use of molecular mechanics methods (minimization; molecular dynamics) to study structure-function relationships in biological macromolecules.
-4.000 Credit hours, 4.000 Lecture hours

 BIOL 4150 - Genomics & Applied Bioinformatics

 Retrieval and analysis of biological sequence, gene expression, and proteomics data from public databases and other sources; applying standard bioinformatics tools to investigate biological questions.